 - Session management should be implemented as an exchange mechanism that will be used between the user and the web application to share and continuously exchange the session ID.

-- Checking URLs in the restricted areas, checking exposed Session variables, testing the cookie attribute using intercept proxies, etc., are few checkpoints in Session Management testing.
+- Checking URLs in restricted areas, checking exposed Session variables, testing the cookie attribute using intercept proxies, etc., are a few checkpoints in Session Management testing.

-- Access Control: It should be implemented to ensure that an authenticated user accesses only what they are authorized to and no more.
+- Access Control: It should be implemented to ensure that authenticated users access only what they are authorized to and no more.

 Vulnerability Scanning Example: